TaffarelJr/onion-seed/SUPPORT.md

 # Support

 These libraries and components are simply a collection of handy things I've created, so I don't have to create them again.
-Please feel free to review the Wiki pages, make full use of the Discussions tab, and submit Issues and Pull Requests.
+Please feel free to review the [Wiki](https://github.com/TaffarelJr/onion-seed/wiki) pages, make full use of the [Discussions](https://github.com/TaffarelJr/onion-seed/discussions) area, and submit [Issues](https://github.com/TaffarelJr/onion-seed/issues) and [Pull Requests](https://github.com/TaffarelJr/onion-seed/pulls).
 I will reply as quickly as I can.

 ## Supported Platforms